 - Effectively integrating you with the college, faculty, and campus as a whole.

 - Aiding you in acquiring the necessary skills to become leaders and lifelong learners.

-To apply for a mentor please complete this online form.
+To apply for a mentor please complete our online application.
 Once completed, someone will be in touch regarding your mentor assignment.

 Frequently Asked Questions

 Mentoring is a one-on-one relationship in which a faculty or staff member provides guidance to a CCC student, who is working towards successful graduation.
 The mentoring relationship develops as a student requests advice and guidance from an assigned faculty or staff member who offers solutions to academic questions and frustrations.
 The mentoring relationship is formed outside of regular classroom activity, and within the confines of institutional policies, rules, codes of conduct and regulations.

 A mentor is a faculty or staff member from Camden County College who is willing to devote individual attention to an assigned student.
 A mentor answers questions and provides guidance to a mentee.

 A mentor will set up a regular meeting schedule with their mentee.
 S/he will meet with their mentee during office hours, communicate by email, or have a phone conversation.
 Discussion topics range from academic successes to other challenges.
 S/he will provide guidance to the mentees questions and concerns.
 S/he is to be used as a resource to assist a mentee with navigating the Camden County College system.
 S/he will serve as an introduction for their mentee to various campus services.

 There is no experience necessary to participate as a mentor.
 Mentors should be familiar with the college and its services and want to effect change in students’ lives.
 The division of Enrollment and Student Services is always available as a resource for mentors with questions.